jansanchez/st2-snippets/README.md

 st2-snippets
 ============

-Is a colection of snippets
+Is a colection of snippets for Sublime Text 2